zwcloud/CairoSharp/README.md

     You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-The C# code files in Cairo project is orginally Taken from Mono/[GTK#](https://github.com/mono/gtk-sharp/tree/master/cairo)(Version 3.0.0), licensed under the GNU LGPL.
+The C# code files in Cairo project was taken from Mono/[GTK#](https://github.com/mono/gtk-sharp/tree/master/cairo)(Version 3.0.0), licensed under the GNU LGPL.
 Copying info:

     Copyright (C) 2007-2015  Xamarin, Inc.
     Copyright (C) 2006 Alp Toker